 Global Journalist Security provides Hostile Environment and First Aid Training (HEFAT) for journalists, NGO professionals, and other civilians operating in moderate and high-risk environments.
 We focus on the skills that a journalist or NGO worker would need to successfully navigate unrest, combat, criminal targeting or threats of sexual violence by equipping our trainees with concise, action-oriented training.
 Our HEFAT courses range from 2-day refresher courses to comprehensive 5-day courses focusing on advanced medical training and kidnapping and detention.
-Read more about our HEFAT course offerings on our course calendar.
+Read more about our HEFAT course offerings on our booking site.

 Sexual Assault Avoidance